 Systemation maximizes the performance of individuals and organizations by instilling immediately usable project-related processes and techniques across the enterprise while ensuring they align with corporate culture and business strategies.
 Unlike most training and consulting companies that provide highly theoretical advice, Systemation offers practical learning solutions tailored to fit a wide array of project management needs.

 As an innovative business transformation organization, Systemation began specializing in project management training many years ahead of our competition and was one of the first companies to offer Project Management Certificate Programs.
 In business since 1959 and with a rich history rooted in proven client success, our learning improvement solutions have generated measurable results for many Global 2000 companies worldwide.
-And to best serve our clients, we have forged a strong relationship with the renowned Leeds School of Business at the University of Colorado Denver for our formal Project Management Certificate Programs.
+And to best serve our clients, we have forged a strong partnership with the renowned Business School at the University of Colorado Denver, which endorses our formal Project Management Programs.

 What is the source of content for Systemation’s Project Management programs?

 Systemation training is based on best practice application development methodologies and real world experiences garnered over a long period of time working with world-class organizations.
-In addition, Systemation is a Global Charter Registered Education Provider of the Project Management Institute (PMI).
+In addition, Systemation is a Global Charter Registered Education Provider of the Project Management Institute (PMI®).
 We have defined 44 competencies that Project Managers need to be proficient in their discipline.
-All of these competencies originate from PMI®’s A Guide to the Project Management Body of Knowledge, (PMBOK® Guide) Fifth Edition.
+All of these competencies originate from PMI®’s A Guide to the Project Management Body of Knowledge, (PMBOK® Guide).
 From these competencies and best practices we have created the content for our Project Management training workshops.